bbauska/JS-Definitive/README.md

 language comprehensively and definitively and to provide an in-depth introduction to the most important client-side and server-side APIs available to JavaScript programs.
 As a result, this is a long and detailed book.
-My hope, however, is that it will reward careful study and that the time you spend reading it will be easily recouped in the form of higher programming productivity.
+My hope, however, is that it will reward careful study and that the time you spend reading it will be easily recouped in the form of higher programming productivity.</p>

 <p>Previous editions of this book included a comprehensive reference section.
 I no longer feel that
 it makes sense to include that material in printed form when it is so quick and easy to find